arnaghizadeh/grid_cell_navigation_model/README.md

 0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0
 ```
 ### Installation
 For ease of use, the project is based on Maven.
 Any environment that supports Maven can run the program.
-For development, we used inlliJ IDE, but any environment can be used.
+For development, we used IntelliJ IDE, but any environment can be used.
 If you want to run the program from the command line, Maven should be installed.
+Here we provide one installation example for ubuntu command line.

 First, make sure you have Maven installed: